Plain English Breakdown

 Expunction Law Changes

-This bill changes Tennessee's expungement laws to allow certain offenses to be expunged after a pardon if they are not among specific violent felonies.
+This bill amends Tennessee's expungement laws to allow certain violent offenses to be expunged after a pardon if they do not fall under specific felony categories.

 What This Bill Does

-- Removes the requirement that an offense must be nonviolent for expungement after a pardon.
+- Removes the requirement that only nonviolent crimes can be expunged after a pardon.

-- Lists seven felony offenses that cannot be expunged, including murder, kidnapping, child abuse, robbery, terrorism, and certain sexual crimes involving minors or requiring registration as a sex offender.
+- Lists seven types of felony offenses that cannot be expunged, including murder, kidnapping, child abuse, robbery, terrorism, and certain sexual offenses involving minors or requiring registration as a sex offender.

-- Requires courts to consider whether an offense was violent when deciding if it should be expunged.
+- Requires courts to consider whether an offense was violent when deciding if it can be expunged after a pardon.

 Who It Names or Affects

-- People who have been convicted of certain felonies and have received a pardon.
+- People who have been convicted of certain felonies and are seeking to have their records expunged after receiving a pardon.

 Terms To Know